kammar20/Crypto-Project-5/README.md

 Hello,

 I'm `Ammar Azam Khan`.
-This is the 5th assignment in my `Full Stack Javascript Bootcamp`, where I developed this website.This website is not responsive.
+This is the 5th assignment in my `Full Stack Javascript Bootcamp`, where I developed this website.
+This website is not responsive.

-The Home page contains:
+The Landing page contains:

 - Navbar
 - Hero Section